Pebaz/fromzero-blog/blog/posts/boxels-11-years-of-learning/post.md

 ## Challenges Encountered

+- Multiplayer networking is an entirely separate project at least the size of the game client.
+Every networking project I do, I tell myself this at the end.
+Every time I start a new networking project, I forget that ever happened. *Networking is difficult and will take at least half of your time.* This includes considerations about simulating the gameworld as well as what the event system should look like.
+Don't underestimate how long it will take.
+It's not a 1:1.
+A single player game is complexity 1 and a networked multiplayer game is complexity 3 at least.

+- Wire protocol is different than message protocol: I don't know why I never thought about this, but sending messages over the network and deciding how those messages should be sent are two different things.
+I merged them in my head and had to rethink networking because of it.
+The wire protocol is how TCP or UDP is used to send data back and forth.
+The contents of that data is the messaging protocol.

 - There is no cross-platform way to get the MTU in any language: originally, I was planning on using 2 sockets: TCP for reliable messaging and UDP for quick frame-by-frame updates.
 It didn't matter if packets were lost for UDP